-As we often say at Receipt Bank, it is crucial to run your practice as a business, rather than simply a service.
+As we often say, it is crucial to run your practice as a business, rather than simply a service.

 A key element of running a business is marketing: you have to get your name out there somehow!

 No matter where you’re based, social media provides a valuable platform to reach clients and prospects, wherever they may be.
 You can introduce your brand and strengthen your message – all at little or no cost!